s01ipsist/open_nz_postcodes/README.md

 An openly licenced (unofficial) dataset of New Zealand postcodes with geospatial representation as digital boundaries.

-See the Releases page to download the latest boundary files.
+See [Releases](https://github.com/s01ipsist/open_nz_postcodes/releases) to download the latest boundary files.

 ![Sample output for Auckland central area](images/sample-auckland.png)